 Managing Users FIDO2 Registration in the Workspace ONE Access Service

-When users register their authenticator, the authenticator information is configured in the user profile in the User > User & Groups page in the Workspace ONE Access console.
-To see the FIDO2 settings, open the Two-Factor Authentication tab.
+When users register their authenticator, the authenticator information is configured in the user profile in the Accounts > User page in the Workspace ONE Access console.
+To see the FIDO2 settings, select the user name and open the Two-Factor Authentication tab.

 You can manage the FIDO2 authenticators, including adding and deleting authenticators.